Restruder 9/17/2023 – 9/23/2023 Updates

 Husky Clean Updates 8/26/2024 – 9/13/2024

-Hello, this semester I am starting my final capstone projoect Husky Clean for the next two semester.
-You might be wondering what is Husky Clean.
-Husky Clean is a autonomous heavy duty vacumm system that can handle messes in a lab/shop setting.
+Hello, this semester I am starting my final capstone project Husky Clean for the next two semesters.
+You might be wondering what Husky Clean is.
+Husky Clean is an autonomous heavy duty vacuum system that can handle messes in a lab/shop setting.
 Husky clean is planning to be able to clean general messes and objects like metal shavings and wood dust.
-However Husky Clean is not cleaning up hazardous material since that require special cleaning instructions.
+However Husky Clean is not cleaning up hazardous material since that requires special cleaning instructions.

 Design idea sketch

-In which we plan by adapting a shop vacuum and incorporate other functions to the vacuum.
-There are a couple of sub systems to our design.
-Which are drive train, cleaning fluid dispenser, scrubbing brushes mechanism, and vision.
-Our goal is have the robot be at functional level so that we can start adding complex code.
+In which we plan by adapting a shop vacuum and incorporating other functions to the vacuum.
+There are a couple of subsystems to our design.
+Which are drivetrain, cleaning fluid dispenser, scrubbing brushes mechanism, and vision.
+Our goal is to have the robot be at a functional level so that we can start adding complex code.
 I will be mostly working on the scrubbing brushes mechanism subsystem and the code that follows the robot.

 Scrubbing Brushes Mechanism Subsystem